-A skid is a low moveable platform on which goods are placed so that they’re easy to move or handle or a plank or bar, especially one of a pair, on which something heavy may be slid along.
+A skid is a low movable platform on which goods are placed so that they’re easy to move or handle, or a plank or bar, especially one of a pair, on which something heavy may be slid along.
 A skid is also an unexpected slide on a smooth surface and this is why the verb to skid means ‘to slip or slide’ mostly sideways, like vehicles sometimes do because of ice or wet, slippery road conditions.
 Figuratively, in US English, to skid also means ‘to fail or weaken.’

 - The heavy logs were moved on skids.

 - The driver tried to take the corner too fast and the car went into a skid.

 - The truck skidded on the icy road.